We take the privacy and data of our users very seriously. We only collect information we need to run the Educake service.

 Can you provide details of any backup data centre and frequency of backups?

-Data is backed up in each day AWS Ireland data centres and are stored for 30 days.
-All backups are encrypted.
+Data is backed up each day at AWS Ireland data centres and are stored for 7 days.

 Is Educake registered as a data controller with the ICO?